Introduction to the Edwards Aquifer

 Helotes Creek, flowing

-Helotes Creek tumbles off the Edwards Plateau and reaches the recharge zone just above downtown Helotes.
-The creek is almost always dry, but may flow for months at a time during rainy spells such as occurred during late 1991 through spring 1992 and October 2000 through spring 2001.
-Notice the large plates of fractured limestone in the creek bottom, which allow recharge water to go into the Aquifer.
+Helotes Creek tumbles off the Edwards Plateau and reaches the recharge zone near downtown Helotes.
+The creek is almost always dry, but may flow for months at a time during rainy spells such as occurred in 1992 and 2007.
+Notice the large plates of fractured limestone in the creek bottom, which allow recharge water to go underground.
 A few hundred feet below this spot, the creek is almost entirely dry.
+Technically, this spot is in the Contributing Zone, not the Recharge Zone.
+It is Trinity limestone, and the Edwards limestone starts a few hundred feet downstream.
+But this rock is in contact and hydraulic communication with the Edwards, and current research is providing new information about the importance of inter-formational flow between the Trinity and the Edwards.
+On a map, the 'Recharge Zone' starts where the Edwards begins to outcrop at the surface - in reality, it's more complicated than that.

 Recharge Zone

 The recharge zone is a 1,250 square mile area where highly faulted and fractured Edwards limestones outcrop at the land surface, allowing large quantities of water to flow into the Aquifer.
 For this reason, the Edwards is often called a fault-zone aquifer (see section on Faults & Caves for fault map and photos).
 About 75-80% of recharge occurs when streams and rivers cross the permeable formation and go underground.
-A small percentage occurs when precipitation falls directly on the outcrop.
+This is called allogenic recharge.
+Most of the remaining percentage of recharge occurs when precipitation falls directly on the outcrop.
+This is called autogenic recharge.
 A surface water reservoir built partly on the recharge zone, Medina Lake, contributes large amounts of water to the Aquifer.
 Also, some recent models suggest that significant amounts of recharge enters the Edwards from the Trinity aquifer, perhaps as much as 10% of the annual total.
-Most of the annual average recharge of about 711,600 acre feet (for the period 1934-2006) occurs in the western counties of Medina and Uvalde, where the Edwards outcrop is very wide at the surface.
+Most of the annual average recharge of about 689,000 acre feet (for the period 1934-2022) occurs in the western counties of Medina and Uvalde, where the Edwards outcrop is very wide at the surface.
 But rainfall is highly variable and so recharge amounts also vary widely from year to year (see Charts).
 In the recharge zone there are no other rock formations overlying the Edwards - it is exposed at the surface.
 So the Aquifer here is "unconfined" and has a water table that rises and falls in response to rainfall.
-However, the major portion of the Edwards, the artesian zone, is confined between the Glen Rose limestone and the Del Rio clay, and it has no water table.
+However, the major portion of the Edwards, the artesian zone, is confined between the Glen Rose limestone and the Del Rio clay, and it has no water table (see graphic below).

 One way to figure out if a stream is on the recharge zone is to look for rocks that increase in elevation going downstream.
 In the photo at left, we are in the bed of Helotes Creek, looking downstream, in old downtown Helotes.
 Normally, streambeds decrease in elevation as they meander downstream and eventually confluence with another stream or reach sea level.
 But here, notice there are large blocks of limestone that are several feet higher than the creekbed in the foreground.
 This is an indication there was not enough water with sufficient velocity and erosive power to create a gradually graded streambed.
 The water disappeared underground instead of eroding the limestone.